Lester Holt: Career

 Holt spent 19 years with CBS, as a reporter, anchor, and international correspondent.

 In 1981, he was hired as a reporter for WCBS-TV in New York City.
-In 1982, he became a reporter and weekend anchor on KNXT in Los Angeles, and the next year he returned because to WCBS-TV as a reporter and weekend anchor.
+In 1982, he became a reporter and weekend anchor on KNXT in Los Angeles, and the next year he returned to WCBS-TV as a reporter and weekend anchor.
 In 1986, Holt moved to WBBM-TV in Chicago, where he spent 14 years anchoring the evening news.
 Holt not only worked at the anchor desk but also reported extensively from troubled spots around the world, including Iraq, Northern Ireland, Somalia, El Salvador and Haiti.

 Holt joined MSNBC in 2000.
 In 2003, he assumed full-time duties at NBC News, where he became a substitute anchor for NBC Nightly News and Today.
 Holt became a full-time co-anchor of Weekend Today following the death of previous co-anchor David Bloom.
 Until late 2005, he also anchored a two-hour daily newscast on MSNBC.
 On May 9, 2007, Holt was named anchor of the weekend edition of NBC Nightly News, anchoring the show for eight years before replacing Brian Williams as permanent anchor of the weekday edition.
 Additionally, Holt is the current host for NBC's Dateline.
 He moderated a presidential debate in 2016, and interviewed President Donald Trump in 2017, where fellow journalists said that he asked tough but appropriate questions.

 In addition to his primary responsibilities at NBC News, he hosted a special for The History Channel about the 9/11 conspiracy theories, served as a sportsdesk reporter for NBC Sports coverage of the 2008 Summer Olympics, and is the host of Dateline on ID, an edition of Dateline NBC shown on the Investigation Discovery network.
 In 2008, he narrated a documentary regarding actual crystal skulls on the Sci-Fi Channel.

 When Brian Williams took medical leave in 2013 for knee replacement surgery, Holt filled in as weekday anchor.
 In 2015, Williams was suspended for reportedly exaggerating a story about the Iraq War, and Holt permanently replaced him as NBC Nightly News anchor.